 Botanical Name: Schefflera spp.

 Its upright branching stems bear horizontal spoke-like leaves that consist of about 8 large, dark-green leaflets.
 A dwarf variety (Schefflera arboricola) exists -- it is a much smaller and bushier plant.
-'Variegata' (shown below) is a variegated form with green and yellow leaves.
+'Variegata' (shown below) is a variegated form with green and cream leaves.

 Pruning schefflera may be necessary on large plants.
 As the plant ages, it loses its lower leaves, becoming leggy.
 Prune it back harshly to stimulate new growth and to keep it full.
 Pinching off the growing tips will promote branching.

 Dropped leaves?
 Schefflera doesn't like to be moved around and may drop its leaves if exposed to cold drafts or blasts of hot air from heating vents.